-For product documentation about any page in SL1, click your user name in the navigation bar at the top of any SL1 page and select Help.
-An online help topic specific to the current page appears in a new browser window.
+For product documentation about any page in SL1, click the [Help] button at the top right of any page in SL1.
+A product documentation topic specific to the current page appears in a new browser window:

 NOTE: As of version 8.12.2 of SL1, ScienceLogic no longer updates the help content that appears when you click the [Guide] button in the classic the user interface.
 All help content is maintained in the online help, which is located at https://docs.sciencelogic.com.